Quick Start

 The demo uses an insecure HTTP fetch for local development only.
 In production, you'll need a proper domain and TLS certificate via LetsEncrypt or similar.

-Check out the full guide for deploying to production.
+Check out the full development guide for more demos and commands.